laravel/docs/upgrade.md

 #### Failed Recipients

 It is no longer possible to retrieve a list of failed recipients after sending a message.
-Instead, an exception will be thrown if an email fails to send.
+Instead, an exception will be thrown if a message fails to send.

 ### Packages